jiazhang0/meta-efi-secure-boot/README.md

 Rescue mode is always disabled as long as UEFI Secure Boot is enabled.

+### Work Flow For The First Boot
+- Build a project with this template

+- Deploy the rootfs

+- Boot up the target board

+- Enter to BIOS setup and remove the enrolled certificates
+  * It is recommended to still turn on UEFI Secure Boot option if allowed.

+- Launch a reboot via ctrl + alt + del
+  * Otherwise, a misleading error message about the verification failure will be displayed.

+- Automatically boot to "Automatic Certificate Provision"

+- (Optional) Enter into BIOS setup to turn on UEFI Secure Boot option

+- Boot to the system with the protection provided by UEFI Secure Boot

 ### Known Issues
 - The 32-bit MOK Secure Boot is not validated.
 In other words, loading 32-bit shim, MOK manager, grub and kernel is not supported.